kindly-ai/.github/PULL_REQUEST_TEMPLATE.md

 ## 💁‍♂️ Reviewer instructions
 <!-- Don't forget to assign a reviewer to the PR!
 Use this section if:
-- There is something the reviewer needs to know before make their review
+- There is something the reviewer needs to know before reviewing
 - There is something in particular you want the reviewer to review.
 Maybe you have a question about how this fits PR in with other modules/features? -->